breard-r/acmed/README.md

 * Nowadays, every client support ECDSA support.
 So, unless you have very specific requirements, you can safely use it.
 At time of writing, EdDSA certificates are not yet supported, but it might become a thing in the future.

 Currently, security and client support aren't the main concerns since every possible type of certificates is good enough on those two points.
 The performances clearly favors ECDSA P-256, Ed25519 and RSA 2048.
 The later has been chosen as the default because it's the most wildly used as Certification Authorities root and intermediate certificates.
 This choice could change in favor of ECDSA once Let's Encrypt issues [a full ECDSA certificates chain](https://community.letsencrypt.org/t/lets-encrypt-new-hierarchy-plans/125517).

+### Why is ECDSA P-256 the default account key type?

+RFC 8555 section 6.2 defines ECDSA P-256 as the only account key type that any ACME servers must implement.
+It is therefore the best choice for the default value.